Surgeon-General of the Swedish Armed Forces

-The Surgeon-General of the Swedish Armed Forces (Generalläkaren, GL, previously Generalfältläkaren, since 2017 called the Försvarsinspektören för hälsa och miljö, FIHM) is the senior medical officer of the Swedish Armed Forces.
+The Surgeon-General of the Swedish Armed Forces (Generalläkaren, GL, previously Generalfältläkaren, since 2017 called the Försvarsinspektören för hälsa och miljö, FIHM) is the highest-ranking medical officer of the Swedish Armed Forces.
 The Surgeon-General is responsible for the supervision of the Swedish Armed Forces, the Defence Materiel Administration, the Swedish Fortifications Agency and the National Defence Radio Establishment.
 This includes supervision in the areas of environment, health, nature, sewage, waste and chemicals.

 History

 A surgeon is a doctor who performs surgical operations.
 The Swedish Army's surgeons were named after their military rank: surgeon-captain, surgeon-major, surgeon-general, closest corresponding to the Swedish överfältläkare ("Surgeon-General"), but not generalfältläkare ("Surgeon-Field General"), because there were several surgeon-generals within the English Army.
 In Swedish history, physicians were mentioned for the first time in the 16th century.
 They were educated at medical schools abroad and were employed partly in the service of the court or the rich nobility, and in the military.
 They lacked a relationship among themselves and were not subordinate to any medical authority.
 The beginning of an organized medical system was not noticeable until much later.
 Some practicing physicians in Stockholm received after subservient request permission to form a Collegium medicorum which was privileged by King Charles XI's regency in 1663.
 From this initially individual circle of physicians, the authority was developed that was given the task of overseeing the state's health and medical care.

 The rank Surgeon-Field General (generalfältläkare) existed according to the 1856 instruction of the Swedish Army Medical Corps, but only during war time.
 In the Swedish Army Medical Corps on 1 January 1915, the following ranks were added; Surgeon-Field General (generalfältläkare) instead of Surgeon-General (överfältläkare), Surgeon-General (överfältläkare) instead of field surgeon (fältläkare) and field surgeon (fältläkare) instead of division surgeon (fördelningsläkare).
 The Swedish Army Medical Corps consisted in peace time of (except the reserve) 1 Surgeon-Field General (major general), 1 Surgeon-General (colonel, respectively lieutenant colonels), 6 field surgeons (lieutenant colonels), 49 regimental physicians (majors), 55 battalion physicians in military units, hospitals, etc. (captains), 44 battalion physicians in the Swedish Army Medical Corps (captains and lieutenants) and 24 field medical grantees (lieutenants).